MouXuanKang/SoundFieldINN/README.md

 ## Current Issues:
 It looks like I got the type input wrong, unit and shape are two kind Arg.

 *TypeError: Failed to convert object of type <class 'sciann.functionals.variable.Variable'> to Tensor.
 Contents: <sciann.functionals.variable.Variable object at* *0x7fd4252b18d0>.
 Consider casting elements to a supported type.*

-<span class="spoiler">Very stupid mistake,and i'm learning keras to correct it...</span>
+~~Very stupid mistake,and i'm learning keras to correct it...~~
-.spoiler {
-  color: #000;
-  background-color: #000;
-}

-.spoiler:hover {
-  color: #FFF;
-}

 ## Background:
 I get real-pressure and image-pressure by other method.And choose Family with size [7,7].